gmilab/VQVNS/README.md

 ## Overview
 This repository provides a framework for predictive modeling of VNS (Vagus Nerve Stimulation) response using a Vector Quantized Variational Autoencoder (VQ-VAE) and an SVM classifier.
 It includes scripts for data preprocessing, model training, evaluation, and utilities for MRI intensity normalization.

+## Demo
+To run a demo of the inference pipeline, please see the demo jupyter notebook under the demo folder.
+All instruction to run the notebook are inside the notebook file.

+## Everything below is only for detailed use of the pipeline and is not required for the demo

 ## Repository Structure
 - `configs/` — YAML configuration files for VQ-VAE and SVM training/evaluation